P/E10: December 2022 Update

 The Longest Bull Market

 March 2009 marked the beginning of the longest secular bull market in history if we use conventional measures (failure of a 20%+ decline following a similar gain).
-It was over 10 years since the Lehman Brothers crisis and the market finally corrected into bull territory after 405 new market highs in March 2020 due to the COVID-19 global pandemic.
-Check out this infographic from FINRA on the longest bull markets (not yet updated to reflect recent events).
+It was over 10 years since the Lehman Brothers crisis and the market briefly corrected into bull territory after 405 new market highs in March 2020 due to the COVID-19 global pandemic.

 What Are the Impacts of Low-Interest Rates and Inflation on Market Valuations?